jaya9508/HTML/README.md

 The component used to design the structure of websites are called HTML tags.

-A markup language is a computer language that is used to apply layout and formatting conventions to a text document.
-Markup language makes text more interactive and dynamic.
-It can turn text into images, tables, links, etc.

 What do you mean by Markup Language?

 It means that a markup language is a computer language that is used to apply layout and formatting conventions to a text document.
 Markup language makes text more interactive and dynamic.
 It can turn text into images, tables, links, etc.